Sampaguitas/pdb_server/README.md

 In your **index.js** file, in the whitelist array:

-Change 'https://pdb-client.herokuapp.com' by the domain name of your front_end application
+Change 'https://pdb-client.herokuapp.com' with the address of your front_end application

 This will allow your front_end application to make API calls without being blocked by CORS,